bigfix/developer.bigfix.com/site/reference/types/smbios-value.md

 # structure of &lt;smbios value&gt; : smbios structure

-Returns the parent smbios structure(s) containing the specified value.Example: names of structures of values &amp;quot;bios_version&amp;quot; of structures of smbios - Returns the names of the smbios structures that contain the specified value, in this case the named value &amp;#39;bios version&amp;#39;.
+Returns the parent smbios structure(s) containing the specified value.Example: names of structures of values "bios_version" of structures of smbios - Returns the names of the smbios structures that contain the specified value, in this case the named value &#39;bios version&#39;.

 # type of &lt;smbios value&gt; : string